#230: Minipark @ Chilco & Comox

-Why the area is a separate park seems to be somewhat of a mystery, perhaps designed as such because it links Fraserview Golf Course with Champlain Heights Park, but no matter: it’s a nice walk amongst the trees.
-High-ambition parks that fail are more worthy of criticism than low-ambition ones that amble on by.
+Why the area is a separate park seems to be somewhat of a mystery, perhaps designated as such because it links Fraserview Golf Course with Champlain Heights Park, but no matter: it’s a nice walk amongst the trees.

 #12 in West End